The purpose of an estimator is what it does: Misspecification, estimands, and over-identification

 where $\Gamma$ and $\Sigma$ represent the limits of $\Gamma(P_n)$ and $\Sigma(P_n)$ respectively.
 Thus, the asymptotic expansion under local misspecification is the same as that in the correctly specified case.
 In particular, conventional GMM standard errors remain valid under local misspecification.

-The local misspecification framework has been used in a number of recent papers.
-For instance, \citet{andrews2017measuring} suggest researchers looking to give intuition for the behavior of their estimates may report estimates of $-(\Gamma'\Omega\Gamma)^{-1}\Gamma'\Omega$, since this describes how misspecification in the moments (i.e. different values of $\eta$) feeds forward into bias in the estimates. \cite{armstrong2021sensitivity} impose the further restriction that $\theta=\vartheta(\psi),$ so the GMM model is econometrically correctly specified in the case where $\eta=0,$ and derive optimal confidence intervals for $\theta$ under restrictions on the possible values for $\eta.$ \cite{bonhomme2022minimizing} consider models with additional structure where some model components may be locally misspecified, and derive asymptotically optimal estimators under bounds on the degree of misspecification.
-Similarly, for a class of moment-condition models imposing parametric assumptions \cite{christensen2023robustness} derive bounds on quantities of interest under both local and global misspecification.
+The local misspecification framework has been used in several recent papers.
+For instance, \citet{andrews2017measuring} suggest researchers report estimates of $-(\Gamma'\Omega\Gamma)^{-1}\Gamma'\Omega$ to give intuition for the behavior of their estimates, since this describes how misspecification in the moments (i.e. different values of $\eta$) feeds forward into bias in the estimates. \cite{armstrong2021sensitivity} impose the further restriction that $\theta=\vartheta(\psi),$ so the GMM model is econometrically correctly specified in the case where $\eta=0,$ and derive optimal confidence intervals for $\theta$ under restrictions on the possible values for $\eta.$ \cite{bonhomme2022minimizing} consider models with additional structure where some model components may be locally misspecified, and derive asymptotically optimal estimators under bounds on the degree of misspecification.
+Similarly, for a class of moment-condition models imposing parametric assumptions, \cite{christensen2023robustness} derive bounds on quantities of interest under both local and global misspecification.

-Despite this recent activity using the local misspecification framework, there remains scope for new and interesting results in this area.
-To illustrate, in the remainder of this section we use the local misspecification framework to develop what is to the best of our knowledge a new result, characterizing the relationship between the $J$-statistic and the class of GMM estimates obtained by varying the weighting matrix.
+Despite this recent activity using the local misspecification framework, there remains scope for new results in this area.
+To illustrate, in the remainder of this section we use the local misspecification framework to develop---to the best of our knowledge---a new result, characterizing the relationship between the J-statistic and the class of GMM estimates obtained by varying the weighting matrix.